harshitgupta1271/DevOps/docker-ymlFile.md

-# 🚀 Selenium Grid Setup with Docker Compose
+# 🚀 Selenium Grid Setup with Docker Compose-- This is just to replace manaul efforts

 This repository provides a simple way to run Selenium Grid using Docker Compose.
 It includes a Hub and browser nodes (Chrome and Firefox), allowing you to run automated browser tests remotely.